nomisreual/books/README.md

 ## APIs

 APIs are currently worked on.
 Every API is prefixed with `/api`.
-One API endpoint is already live, namely `/api/books` returning information about each book in the database in JSON format.
+- Current endpoints:
+    - /authors -> list all authors
+    - /books -> list all books
+    - /authors/<int:id> -> grab author by id
+    - /books/<int:id> -> grab book by id

 ## Local Set Up